-- ensuring the child protection policies are known, understood and used appropriately by staff, reviewed annually and publicly available - advising and supporting staff on child protection and safeguarding matters - encouraging a culture of listening to children - managing safeguarding referrals to children's social care, the police, or other agencies (with the support of the ST who speak fluent Spanish) - liaising with the Headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for children to have an appropriate adult in relevant circumstances. - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority where allegations are made against staff (with the support of the ST who speak fluent Spanish) - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school - undergoing training and receiving regular updates to maintain the knowledge and skills required to carry out the role, including Prevent awareness training.
+- ensuring the child protection policies are known, understood and used appropriately by staff, reviewed annually and publicly available - advising and supporting staff on child protection and safeguarding matters - encouraging a culture of listening to children - managing safeguarding referrals to children's social care, the police, or other agencies (with the support of the ST who speak fluent Spanish) - liaising with the Headteacher regarding ongoing enquiries under the Spanish Law 'Organic Law 1/1996 on the Legal Protection of Minors' and 'The UN convention on the rights of the child', and to be aware of the requirement for children to have an appropriate adult in relevant circumstances. - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority where allegations are made against staff (with the support of the ST who speak fluent Spanish) - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school - undergoing training and receiving regular updates to maintain the knowledge and skills required to carry out the role, including Prevent awareness training.

-3.2.
-The deputy designated safeguarding lead(s):
+3.1.
+The Deputy Designated safeguarding lead(s):